-Many aspects of Firefox OS development require installation of ADB, the Android Debug Bridge.
+Many aspects of Firefox OS development require installation of ADB, the Android Debug Bridge, and the Fastboot tool.
 This article explains how to do that, and shares some common useful ADB commands.

 You can download and install

-adb as part of the Android SDK package, for Mac, Linux or Windows — visit the Get the Android SDK page.
+adb and fastboot as part of the Android SDK package, for Mac, Linux or Windows — visit the Get the Android SDK page.